jax-ml/jax/docs/Custom_Operation_for_GPUs.md

 # Let's put it together

-Here is the complete code that is functional.
+Here is the complete code.

 ```python
 from functools import partial, reduce